putitsimply/christian-bible-explained/2-kings.md

 * Prophets appear as voices challenging leaders and warning about consequences.
 * Even at the darkest ending, a small “hint of hope” remains.

+2 Kings also shows that reform is difficult.
+Even when a good leader appears, deep problems in society can continue unless people’s everyday behaviour changes too.

 [^gl_israel]: Israel can mean the people, land, or a kingdom; Israelites are the people. ([Glossary](glossary.md#israel))

 [^gl_judah]: The southern kingdom in the Old Testament; capital Jerusalem. ([Glossary](glossary.md#judah))